sashperso/openshift-hc/README.md

 ## Contributing
 Open to contributions, please contact Anojni (askantha@redhat.com) or Elise (elise@redhat.com) before contributing.

+Feedback is much appreciated.
+Scroll down to the "Support" section for details on how to provide this.

 ### Project Managment
 This project will be managed through GitLab long term.
 - Issues are prioritised in issue boards.
 To locate issues, go the left hand side bar, click "Plan" and then "Issues" or "Issue Boards".